Pruning Hydrangeas

 Conical white flowers that bloom on the end of this season’s growth, think paniculata.
 Large round white flowers and smooth leaves are good indicators of arborescens.
 I think you can figure out the clues for the others on your own.

-The safest way to do this if you just gotta prune is to prune your plant right after it blooms.
+The safest way to do this if you just gotta prune, is to prune your plant right after it blooms.
 Personally, I would take the wait and watch approach.